alemily100/alemily100.github.io/_posts/2026-07-10-an-introduction-to-deep-adaptive-design-dad.md

 ```

 ## Exemplar problem
 Consider a scenario where we wish to identify the location of a signal source somewhere in one-dimensional space.
 In this example, we can choose points in space and estimate the signal intensity at each one.
-Suppose we can complete $T$ experiments and by the end of the 15th experiment, we want to have identified the location of the source $$\theta$$ as precisely as possible.
+Suppose we can complete $$T$$ experiments and by the end of the 15th experiment, we want to have identified the location of the source $$\theta$$ as precisely as possible.

 To use DAD in this scenario we need a model for the signal strength.
 At location $$\xi$$, if the source of the signal is $$\theta$$ the signal strength is known to be,
 $$